merakserhat/BilFoot/README.md

 ***1. Player announcements:** The announcements to find a player for specific positions*
 ***2. Team announcements:** The announcements to find a team to play in*
 ***3. Opponent announcements:** The announcements to find an opponent to play against as a team*
-+ **Members can view the announcements and see the profile of the owner of the announcements**
++ **Members can view the announcements and see the profile of the owner of the announcement**
 + **If members are available, they can send an email to the owner of the announcement to play.**

-In this project the following technologies will be used:
+In this project the following technologies have been used:

 ```
 Version Control